 My room was a decent size with a very comfortable bed and high quality linens.
 High quality fabrics everywhere, and the burgundy armchairs would not be out of place in a top Paris hotel.
 Spotlessly clean.
-My bathroom was large and nicely presented, although oddly shaped, but with Occitane toiletries and separate shower and tub.
+My bathroom was not the largest but nicely presented, although oddly shaped, but with Occitane toiletries and separate shower and tub.

 A small balcony with a view of simple city streets which may not be spectacular but did look very nice at sundown.
-The suite had a separate study and lounge area with a decent sized desk and a comfy sofa.
+The suite had a separate study area with a decent sized desk.
 A little disappointing to see only a kettle, but after I’d been in the room for 20 minutes an employee arrived carrying a tray with fresh coffee and some cakes, and came back in again with a bottle of prosecco, a bowl of fruit, and a card thanking me for my loyalty.

 Intercontinental Kyiv has a spa and salon, though I didn’t try it.
 The spa has a pool and a gym.